learn-co-curriculum/dsc-curriculum-guidelines/workflow_curriculum_v1.md

 5. "Concise yet complete" principle:
 	- Is all the text necessary to explain what we want to explain?
 If answer is “no”: remove text
 	- Is everything we want to explain well explained?
 If answer is “no”: add text/explanation
+6. Mathematical notation:
+	- Make sure _all_ the math is using LaTeX (no weird greek symbols outside LaTeX, no images)

 ### Step 3.4: Editing the SWBATs